grayc4/octicons-js/README.md

 ### `applyStyles()`

-Injects the required CSS styles into the document's head.
+Applies the required CSS styles into the document's head.
 Call this once at the beginning of your app.
 It's safe to call multiple times - the styles will only be applied once.

 ```javascript
 import { applyStyles } from 'octicons-js';